 In the spotlight this week on Donald Glenn’s Songs for Sunday, is Cigarettes After Sex, a relatively new dream pop band formed in 2008 in El Paso, Texas.
 I first came across the band’s signature tune Apocalypse while surfing Spotify a few months ago, and I was hooked by surreal space it created in my head.
 I have to admit that when I first heard lead singer Greg Gonzalex on Apocalypse, I imagined a sultry, deep-throated femme fatale, but it turns out he is all man.
 Have a listen to the tune that kicks off the playlist this week and see what you think.

-Hello Everyone.
-I’m running a free book promotion this Sunday on Amazon, so if you happen to be a member of Kindle Unlimited, you can download Murphy’s Law for free.
+Hi Everyone.
+I’m running a free book promotion of Liar Liar Lives on Fire on Valentine’s Day this Sunday—so if you happen to be a member of Kindle Unlimited, you can download the book for free.
 If you’re not a Kindle Unlimited member, you can always sign-up for the 30-day free trial.
-Thanks for your continued comments and ratings on Goodreads and Amazon, and have a great weekend.

 This week on Donald Glenn’s Songs for Sunday, I’m featuring one of my all-time perennial favourites Kenny Loggins who for the first time in a long time has released a new song called The Great Adventure.
 Officially out this week, the song has actually been around for a while on a closed-circuit TV channel that airs wildlife-themed programs at the San Diego Zoo.
 Loggins decided to put it out to the general public, and it’s been available on all major distribution platforms and streaming services since Feb 5th.
 Enjoy!